Camp Tilikum Writers Conference

 Paul N. Anderson – Paul serves as Professor of Biblical and Quaker Studies at George Fox University and as Extraordinary Professor of Religion at the North West University of Potchefstroom, South Africa.
 He is author of over two hundred published essays and author or editor of over a dozen books, including Following Jesus, From Crisis to Christ, The Christology of the Fourth Gospel, The Fourth Gospel and the Quest for Jesus, and The Riddles of the Fourth Gospel.
 He edited Quaker Religious Thought and Evangelical Friend, and he edits the Biblical Interpretation Series (E.J.
 Brill), the Johannine Monograph Series (Wipf & Stock), and the Quakers and the Disciplines Series (Friends Association for Higher Education).

 Nancy Thomas – Nancy is a widely published writer of poetry and creative non-fiction.
 Her latest volume of poetry, Close to the Ground, was published by Barclay Press in 2016.
 She recently finished researching and writing a book on the 100-year history of Friends in Bolivia.
-During her years of service as a Friends missionary, she enjoyed a vocation as a trainer of writers and has workers with writers in over 15 cultures.
+During her years of service as a Friends missionary, she enjoyed a vocation as a trainer of writers and has worked with writers in over 15 cultures.

 Nate Macy – Pastor of Worship and Social Media at North Valley Friends church in Newberg, OR.
 Nate is a nationally known worship leader and has extensive experience leading worship in retreat and camping settings.
 He has recorded 4 CD’s, and toured as a solo artist as well as with other groups.
 Nate holds a Masters in Spiritual Formation from Portland Seminary and lives in Newberg with his wife and son.

 Retreat planning and coordination contacts